Email & Password

 "Why aren't I losing as much weight as I want to?"

-Not alot of weight per say but really the stubborn fat you may find peaking through your jeans, shirt or dress.
+Not a lot of weight per se but really the stubborn fat you may find peaking through your jeans, shirt or dress.

-And then I saw this through my inbox about POP - which may be sabotaging our efforts to losing weight.
+And then I saw this through my inbox about POP - which may be sabotaging our efforts to lose weight.

 What is POP?
 Persistent Organic Pollutants!

 It is a host of chemicals found in the animal feeds in the human food chain and also found in pesticides, building materials, plastics, cosmetics and perfumes.
 In other words, most sources surround us in our homes, offices and schools.